 Solar study lamps, another application of solar energy, India’s strongest renewable energy pathway, provides an ideal solution for this goal of ensuring India’s students have access to lighting in the evening hours for their studies.

-In this context, we at EESL are scaling up the Ministry of New and Renewable Energy (MNRE)’s Solar Study Lamp Scheme , distributing solar lamps to school-going children in Assam, Bihar, Jharkhand, Uttar Pradesh, and Odisha.
-The household grid connectivity in these states is less than 50% (2011 Census), and they have a sizeable population of households dependent on kerosene as their primary source of lighting.
+Towards this goal, we are scaling up the Ministry of New and Renewable Energy (MNRE)’s Solar Study Lamp Scheme.
+We are distributing solar lamps to school-going children in Assam, Bihar, Jharkhand, Uttar Pradesh, and Odisha, states with household grid connectivity of less than 50 percent (2011 Census).
+Solar lamps provide a viable solution to households who are traditionally dependent on kerosene lamps as their primary source of lighting.

-IIT Bombay will also work towards instituting over 2000 service centres involving local trained youth to ensure comprehensive maintenance of the lamps for a period of 5 years.
+The Ministry of New and Renewable Energy has appointed IIT-Bombay, India’s highest ranked global university, for R&D, overall execution, coordination, strategizing, and implementation.
+IIT Bombay will also work towards instituting over 2000 service centres involving local trained youth to ensure comprehensive maintenance of the lamps for 5 years.
 Women Cluster Level Federations, formed under State Rural Livelihood Mission (SRLM) and/or NGOs working in the intervention states, will also be roped in for conducting activities in these states.

 With solar access from India’s 300 days of sunshine as their only input, and a network of service centres in the intervention states to support their maintenance, solar study lamps offer an attractive and scalable solution to India’s underserved communities.
 India has successfully completed its goal of distributing 10 lakh solar study lamps, and the government is currently implementing its new project to distribute 70 lakh solar study lamps in the states of Assam, Bihar, Jharkhand Odisha and Uttar Pradesh.